ricmishra0809-commits/studio-autopilot-tests/docs/TECHNICAL_BLUEPRINT.md

 *   It exposes simple methods like `click(selector)`, `fill(selector, value)`, and `getPageAsDataUri()`.
 *   The Genkit tools for browser interaction call the methods on this singleton instance.
 *   When the session is over, it closes the browser and returns a path to the recorded video.
+*   This service will be extended to manage multiple browser types (Chrome, Firefox) for cross-browser testing.

 ### Authentication & Protected Routes
 *   **`auth-context.tsx`:** A React Context wraps the entire application, providing user state (`user`, `loading`).